Salepate/dirt-boi/README.md

 ### Commands

-A command let a discord user makes use of it
+A command can be invoked by a discord user

 ```
 !kick <user> : Elegantly discards a user from a server